 Differentiating an ePUB from a PDF

-The easiest way to differentiate an ePUB from a PDF within the eLD player is to look at the blue ribbon near the top of the screen.
-If you see the ‘Automatic Zoom’ function icon below the blue ribbon then you are looking at a PDF:
+The easiest way to differentiate an ePUB from a PDF within the eLD player is to look at the colour of the ribbon near the top of the screen.
+In the case of an ePUB, you will see a blue ribbon:

 PDFs are generally easier to work with than ePUBs because they use fixed pagination and offer more tools/functionality for navigation, searching and citation.